cyber-prophet/bostrom-journal/BostromJournal001.md

 The economic incentivization mechanism of heroes and neurons in Bostrom includes rewards and penalties.

 Blockchain is programmed to mint new BOOT tokens in each block to pay rewards.
-The `inflation_rate` coefficient determines the amount of new tokens to be produced. `Inflation_rate` coefficient depends on the share of `staked` BOOTs:
+The `inflation_rate` coefficient determines the number of new tokens produced. `Inflation_rate` coefficient depends on the share of `staked` BOOTs:

 - if the `staked` percentage of BOOTs is less than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be increasing for each block till it hits the `inflation_rate_max` value.
 The higher the `inflation_rate`, the more rewarding is the `stake`;
 - if the `staked` percentage of BOOTs is more than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be decreasing for each block till it hits the `inflation_rate_min` value, thus signaling to search for another way of profiting from BOOTs